More Canadian information.

 Average Frost-Free Growing Season

-This last one provides the average length of the growing and gardening season for each area.
-It shows the mean number of consecutive frost-free days per year.
+Here's the average gardening and growing season for each area.
+Each year, it shows the mean number of consecutive frost-free days.
 Larger version: https://stuffintheair.deviantart.com/art/Canada-Annual-Frost-Free-Days-527172693

 Here's a Canadian classic - Seasons in the Sun.